CyberFlameGO/svnpython/Doc/library/trace.rst

-   *ignoremods* is a list of modules or packages to ignore.  *ignoredirs* is a list of directories whose modules or packages should be ignored.  *infile* is the file from which to read stored count information.  *outfile* is a file in which to write updated count information. *timing* enables a timestamp relative to when tracing was started to be displayed.
+   *ignoremods* is a list of modules or packages to ignore.  *ignoredirs* is a list of directories whose modules or packages should be ignored.  *infile* is the file from which to read stored count information.  *outfile* is a file in which to write updated count information.

 .. method:: Trace.run(cmd)